esteban71/Clinic_Management/README.md

 - **Edit Medical Report**: Select a medical report from the list and click "Edit" to update its information.
 - **Delete Medical Report**: Select a medical report from the list and click "Delete" to remove it from the system.

 ## Multi-Cabinet Support
 The frontend of the application is designed to work with multiple medical cabinets.
 This allows users to manage patient records, appointments, and staff information across different medical facilities seamlessly.

+As we manage multiple cabinets, you can also switch patients between different cabinets while preserving their data.

 # Authentication and Authorization